wp-plugins/microblog-poster/readme.txt

     5. Finally return to the previous page and generate Your *Token key and Token secret* by clicking on
-    'Get Access token' and by providing the Verification Code.
+    'Get access token' and by providing the Verification Code.

-    6. Now you can copy your Token Key and Token Secret.
+    6. Now you can copy your Token key and Token secret.
-    Coupled with the App key and App secret you've got previously you can configure your Plurk account in the Social Accounts Section.
+    Coupled with the App key and App secret you've got previously you can configure your Plurk account in the Social accounts section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")